Soccer-Scotland v Israel, Slovakia v Ireland in Euro 2020 playoff semis

 Ireland, who already knew their opponents ahead of Friday's draw, could visit the winner of the match between Bosnia and Northern Ireland in the Path B final.

-Iceland, who reached the Euro 2016 quarter-finals, will host Romania in the Path A semi-final.
+Iceland, who reached the Euro 2016 semi-finals, will host Romania in the Path A semi-final.
 The winner will need to beat Bulgaria or Hungary to secure progress to the main draw.

 The four playoff winners will then join the 20 teams who have already qualified for the Euro 2020 finals to be held from June 12 to July 12.